 NRHS Members are in a photo line on the old road bridge.

 Amtrak's Ethan Allen Express train 290 crossed Otter Creek on the way to New York City this morning.

-The rear end of the Center Rutland Station.
+The rear end of the Center Rutland station.

 Two views of the Center Rutland station.
-We first heard a faint horn so we made a photo line and waited.
+We first heard a faint horn so made a photo line and waited.
 Next came a low rumbling from the north so we knew the train from Omya would be coming by us in a minute or two.

 Grookin Falls on Otter Creek under the Delaware & Hudson Railroad bridge.

-The train was putting its train together.
+The crew was putting its train together.

 |Click here for Part 2 of this story|